Why use MDF for Skirting?

 MDF Skirting Boards are the best value choice if you are going to paint your skirting boards white.
 A hardwood skirting board will be more durable than MDF, but hardwoods become expensive very quickly.

 MDF is made up of compressed fibres, it’s a man made material that is cheap and durable.
 MDF Skirting Boards can be moulded with any profile you’d like, but its worth knowing that furring may occur.
-Furring comes as a result of the way MDF skirting boards are manufacturer, or specifically the way MDF is formed.
+Furring comes as a result of the way MDF skirting boards are manufactured, or specifically the way MDF is formed.
 You see, the front and back surfaces of the MDF boards are harder than the centre.
 When you cut into the centre of the boards the fibres are longer and don’t cut as cleanly.

 But don’t let a little bit of furring put you off MDF Skirting Boards – A quick rub down with some sand paper easily solves the problem.